snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 ---

 All PRO shipments have a `{state}`, indicating the point in the delivery process that that particular shipment is at.
 Newly-created shipments have an initial state of `Unallocated`.
 For more information on PRO shipment states, see [LINK HERE].

-<span class="highlight">SHOULD PROBABLY PUT A NOTE IN HERE ABOUT CREATING SHIPMENTS IN THE UI ONCE WE KNOW WHAT THE NEW UI IS GOING TO LOOK LIKE</span>

 > [!NOTE]
 >